citusdata/citus_docs/admin_guide/table_management.rst

   ) USING columnar;

 Citus converts rows to columnar storage in "stripes" during insertion.
-Each stripe holds a transaction's worth of data, or 150000 rows, whichever is less.
+Each stripe holds one transaction's worth of data, or 150000 rows, whichever is less.
 (The stripe size and other parameters of a columnar table can be changed with the :ref:`alter_columnar_table_set` function.)

 For example, the following statement puts all five rows into the same stripe, because all values are inserted in a single transaction: